MicrosoftDocs/win32/desktop-src/AD/creating-a-security-descriptor-for-a-new-directory-object.md

 ---
-title: Creating a Security Descriptor for a New Directory Object
+title: Creating Security Descriptors for new directory objects
 description: You can use ADSI to create a security descriptor and set it as a new object's nTSecurityDescriptor property or use it to replace an existing object's nTSecurityDescriptor property. ms.assetid: b9ff626f-17f1-4fc1-9d6e-4f47e29a5aeb ms.tgt_platform: multiple